 Turner Construction's Portland, Oregon office wanted to streamline their RFI and submittal processes as well as document management, so team members could spend less time organizing and more time building.

-"Our team was really open to the change, because we weren't happy with having to use multiple programs to complete tasks," says Jenessa Frey, a project engineer who advocated for Procore after seeing its success in the company's San Diego office.
+"Our team was really open to the change, because we weren't happy with having to use multiple programs to complete tasks," says Jenessa Frey, a project engineer, who advocated for Procore after seeing its success in the company's San Diego office.

 Jenessa's team was the first to use the software for the company's 101 Building project, a three-story creative office building under construction in downtown Vancouver, Washington.
 So far, the team has been able to use Procore for functions that previously required four separate platforms—including Prolog Converge, PlanGrid, and an in-house document storage system.
-Procore also serves as the "one-stop shop" for project subcontractors to submit and access project-related documentation.
+Procore also serves them as the "one-stop shop" for project subcontractors to submit and access project-related documentation.
 "Procore streamlines everything," she says.

 However, according to Joe Newman, project manager with Turner-Portland's Special Projects Division, the learning curve is small.
 His team began using Procore a couple of months after Jenessa's team deployed the software.
 "We had no time to learn the system—we basically had to get in and start using it—so we were pretty happy with how intuitive and user-friendly it is," he says.
 "Procore also really nailed it with customer service.
 They've helped us customize summary pages and really tailor things to how we want them."